 If your child has complex needs that are served by more than one state agency, you can search for and call your local Community Resource Coordination Group (CRCG).
 They can hold a community meeting to help you put a mental health care plan in place for your child, which might include programs from different state agencies, community groups, and mental health providers.

-To learn more about mental health and other diagnoses, see our Diagnosis A to Z page.
+To learn more about mental health and other diagnoses, see the CDC Children's Mental Disorders page.

 Places That Provide Mental Health Treatment for Children